-About the Blog: Launched in 2016 as a Senior Thesis, Funky Foods continues to explore the fabulous new culinary ingredients available in the U.S. The blog digs deep into the originality, ethnic origins, quality ingredients, and unexpected flavors of unusual produce and specialty products.
+The Blog: Launched in 2016 as a Senior Thesis, Funky Foods continues to explore the fabulous new culinary ingredients available in the U.S. The blog digs deep into the originality, ethnic origins, quality ingredients, and unexpected flavors of unusual produce and specialty products.
 My mission is to inspire home cooks, young and old, to get outside their comfort zone and cook with something new.
-Each ingredient on the blog comes with an extensive information guide on how to prepare, store, and use it.
+Each ingredient on the blog comes with a profile on how to prepare, store, and use it.
 I aim to create recipes accessible to all, offering tips, variations, and dietary substitutions.
 At the end of the day, I want you to be more adventurous with food because you never know what could potentially be habit-forming.
 Get ready for some seriously unconventional, exceptionally cool ways to change up your daily eating!
 (You haven’t truly lived until you’ve tried bacon jam)

-About the Chef: Tess Le Moing is an adventurous eater, recipe designer, kitchen elf, and gourmand.
-Her passion for food started when she took a Food Writing Class at Ithaca College.
-She graduated in ’16 with a plan to pursue cooking and continue her food blog, FunkyFoods.
+The Chef: Tess Le Moing is an adventurous eater, recipe designer, kitchen elf, and gourmand.
+Her passion started when she took a Food Writing Class at Ithaca College.
+After graduation in ’16, she planned to pursue cooking and continue her food blog.
 One day, former Food Network Star and local Ithaca chef, Emma Frisch, took Tess under her wing as a kitchen assistant.
 Every week they tested recipes for her debut cookbook, Feast by Firelight.
 Tess continued to learn about the culinary industry working with other local food businesses including Dolcé Delight, Early Morning Farm (GreenFork), Agava Restaurant, and Wegman’s Cheese Shop.
-Now Tess works as a BOH cook at Whole Foods Market and plans to save money for culinary school in Paris at the Cordon Bleu.
-She currently lives in New Jersey with her parents but visits Ithaca often as her sister studies at Cornell.
+Now Tess works as an Apprentice at Vice in the Munchies Test Kitchen.
+She currently lives in New Jersey with her parents but visits Ithaca where her sister studies at Cornell.
 When Tess isn’t cooking at work, she’s cooking at home, continually learning, improving, and sharing funky foods as she discovers them.